Steven Marshall

 Steven Spence Marshall (born 21 January 1968) is a former Australian politician who served as the 46th premier of South Australia between 2018 and 2022.
 He was a member of the South Australian Division of the Liberal Party of Australia in the South Australian House of Assembly from 2010 until 2024, representing the electorate of Dunstan (known as Norwood before 2014).

 Marshall became the leader of the South Australian Liberal Party in February 2013, and was the leader of the opposition between 2013 and 2018.
 He had previously been the party's deputy leader from October 2012 to February 2013.
 Initially unsuccessful at the 2014 state election, Marshall led the opposition into government at the 2018 state election and on 19 March was sworn in as Premier by the governor.
 His government was defeated at the 2022 state election, and Marshall's premiership ended on 21 March.
 Following the defeat, he announced his resignation as party leader, which took effect upon the party's election of David Speirs as new leader on 19 April 2022.
 Marshall resigned from Parliament in February 2024.

 Early life and education

 Marshall was born in Woodville South, a suburb of Adelaide, South Australia.
-He attended Ethelton Primary School and Immanuel College, before studying business at the South Australian Institute of Technology (now the University of South Australia).
+He attended Ethelton Primary School and Immanuel College, before studying business at the South Australian Institute of Technology (now Adelaide University).
 He completed an MBA at Durham University in the United Kingdom.